janbaykara/env-var/README.md

 const env = require('env-var');

 const PASSWORD = env.get('DB_PASSWORD')
-  // Optional: Throws an error if the DB_PASSWORD variable is not set .required()
+  // Throws an error if the DB_PASSWORD variable is not set (optional) .required()
-  // Optional: Convert DB_PASSWORD from base64 to a regular utf8 string
+  // Convert DB_PASSWORD from base64 to a regular utf8 string (optional)
   .convertFromBase64()
-  // Required: Call asString (or other methods) to get the value of the variable .asString();
+  // Call asString (or other methods) to get the variable value (required) .asString();
 ```